Mental Health Community Silent About Abortion

 Abortion advocates and Planned Parenthood like to paint a picture that women are making an “empowering” choice that leaves them with no regret, but the truth is that women do regret their abortions.
 There is nothing empowering about killing an innocent, defenseless baby.
 Abortion not only kills a child but also harms women.

 It is obvious to the pro-life community that an abortion lasts forever, not only for the babies that are killed, but also for the women as well.
 Women who have had abortions and regret their decision are not only sad by it but are haunted by it as well, both physically and mentally.
-The following quote is from a reddit user who had an abortion and was sharing her regret with others.

 “It tore me apart and I still think about it… I know that not everyone agrees that it’s murder but after giving life to the son that I have now and then a couple of months later having to stop the life inside me from growing, I felt like a monster… I’m so sorry that I took the life you never had a chance to live.
 I’m so sorry.”